stuffegit/OpenGL-Learning/README.md

 # OpenGL-Learning

-Following the guide over at https://learnopengl.com/ If this doesnt build for you then idk gl brother
+Following the guide over at https://learnopengl.com/ <br>
+If this doesnt build for you then idk gl brother